With the BOATHOWTO Wire Size Calculators, you can determine the proper size for the conductors on your boat based on ISO and ABYC standards.

 - The number of current carrying conductors that are bundled together.

-...is the voltage that gets lost on the passage from the battery to the consumer and back to the battery as a result of resistance in the cable.
-The longer and smaller diameter the cable the higher it's cumulative resistance.
-So when we have longer cable runs, we also need larger diameter cables, or else the resistance goes too high.
+...is the voltage that gets lost on the passage from the battery to the consumer and back to the battery as a result of resistance in the conductor.
+The longer and smaller diameter the concuctor the higher it's cumulative resistance.
+So when we have longer cable runs, we also need larger diameter conductors, or else the resistance and voltage drop goes too high.

 Our wire size calculators use a formula that is based on Ohm's law in order to calculate a diameter for the conductor that keeps the voltage drop below the value you set in the calculator.